 Your dentist begins treatment with the intention to get rid of the infection first.
 If there is damage to your gums, follow-up treatment is necessary.
 The dentist examines the abscess to find out how severe it is.
 Once this is determined, you may get a prescription for antibiotics or the dentist may drain the abscess before you leave the office.
 With an oral antibiotic or antibiotic gel, you can expect the abscess to clear up in a few days.
 When the abscess is drained, relief is immediate.
 You must keep the area very clean while it heals.
 Oral antibiotics or a topical solutions are often used to prevent recurrence of the infection.

 Gum disease may start out as mildly sore or swollen gums.
 With gingivitis, you may experience bleeding from the gums when brushing your teeth.
 When the health of your gums is compromised, infection can easily take over.
 If you have symptoms of an abscess, get help quickly.
 Your dentist can recommend a treatment to clear the infection.
 This usually resolves pain quickly.
 Treatment for gum disease should follow to keep infections from recurring.
-Make an appointment with Emergency Dentist to get relief from your dental abscess today.
+Make an appointment with an Emergency Dentist to get relief from your dental abscess today.

 You can visit your dentist regularly to prevent gum disease and decay.
 It is not normal for your gums to hurt.
 Even gum sensitivity may require treatment from your dentist.
 When you go to the doctor for a dental cleaning or exam, your dentist may ask if you have noticed any problems.
 Issues with your gums may also show up during your cleaning.
 Unhealthy gums may appear swollen or bleed excessively.
 Be sure to mention any pain or discomfort to your dentist during the visit.
 If you are in the early stages of gum disease, the dentist may advise you to brush more often and floss regularly.
 You may also need a deep cleaning to get things under control.
 If your gum disease is progressing quickly, you may also get a deep cleaning and several follow up appointments.
 Your dentist may recommend more frequent cleanings and a strict regimen at home.
 You may need to start using a softer toothbrush so your gums do not deteriorate or tear.
 Damaged gums can lead to an abscess.
 You may also need a prescription mouthwash to keep your mouth extra clean.
 Oral antibiotics, antibiotic microspheres, and antibiotic gel can all help alleviate gum disease.
 You can benefit from the use of a water flosser if regular floss is causing too much pain or bleeding.
 Treatment for gum issues can involve a quick drain of an abscess, a week of antibiotics, or several months of dental treatments.
 Severe cases can even last many years.
 If you suspect any problems with your gums, head to the dentist immediately.
 Gum disease is often seen in patients that avoid routine dental appointments.
 Severe gum disease can cause you to lose teeth and may require surgical grafts to the gums.
-A dentist can successfully treat many causes of gum pain, restoring your oral health.
+A dentist Houston can successfully treat many causes of gum pain, restoring your oral health.